Equidistribution, Uniform distribution: a probabilist's perspective: Equidistribution via probabilistic reasoning

 Let $d\geq 1$ be fixed.
 The $d$-dimensional (or multiple) {\em discrepancy} at level $N$ is defined by

 where $J$ is the family of boxes as in definition (\ref{EeqWeyl}).
 The $d$-dimensional {\em ``star'' discrepancy} at level $N$ is defined by

 where $J^*$ is the family of boxes in $[0,1]^d$ as above, with lower left corner equal to ${\bf 0}$.
-Equivalently, the supremum above is taken over all boxes $A$ of the form $\prod_{i=1}^d [0,b_i)$, where $0\leq b_i\leq 1$, for each $i$.
+Equivalently, the supremum above is taken over all boxes $A$ of the form $\prod_{i=1}^d (0,b_i]$, where $0\leq b_i\leq 1$, for each $i$.
 Note that we again deviate slightly from the standard definitions (see Kuipers and Niederreiter \cite{kuni}), where discrepancy sequences are defined for deterministic sets or sequences.
 Easy properties of measurability of functions make each $D_N^d$ and $D_N^{d,*}$ a random variable in the current (stochastic a.s./metric) setting.
+Note that $D_N^{*,d}$ is a direct extension of the {\em Kolmogorov-Smirnov} statistic to the equidistribution setting.